ad-si/RosettaGit/content/tasks/audioalarm/index.md

 }
 ```

 Sample input:

 ```txt
 Enter number of seconds to wait for alarm to sound : 3 Enter name of MP3 file (without the extension) to sound alarm : alarm
 ```

 ## Liberty BASIC

 LB can play wav files natively.
 Here we call the standard Windows Media Player for an MP3.
-If not already running, this will add an extra delay...
+If not already running, this will add an extra delay.
 It will error if the mp3 file does not exist in the specified path.

 ```lb